 The aims of the SunSmart program are to minimise the human cost of skin cancer in the ACT.
-We have also taken a leadership role promoting a balance between the benefits and harms of ultraviolet (UV) radiation exposure and the links with vitamin D.
+Cancer Council ACT has taken a leadership role promoting a balance between the benefits and harms of ultraviolet (UV) radiation exposure and the links with vitamin D in the ACT.

 SunSmart implements a combination of interventions aimed to affect individual sun protective behaviours balanced with advocacy for broader environmental and legislative change.
-For example the vast majority of Canberra early childhood services and primary schools are members of our SunSmart Programs.
-ACT primary schools and early childhood services with "SunSmart Status" implement a comprehensive UV Protection Policy that focuses on behaviour, education and the environment and have access to local support, professional learning and resources.
+For example the vast majority of Canberra early childhood services and primary schools are active members of our SunSmart Programs.
+ACT primary schools and early childhood services with "SunSmart Status" implement a comprehensive UV Protection Policy that focuses on behaviour, education and the environment and have access to local support and free professional learning and resources.

-SunSmart also works with secondary schools, workplaces, health professionals, local government and sporting clubs to promote a healthy UV balance.
-This intensive multi faceted community-level program is underpinned by population-wide media campaigns that communicate key messages and reinforce positive social norms around tanning and sun protection.
+Cancer Council ACT also strives to engage with local secondary schools, workplaces, community, health professionals, local government and sporting clubs to promote a healthy UV balance.
+This intensive multi faceted community-level program is backed by evidence and underpinned by population-wide media campaigns that communicate key messages and reinforce positive social norms around tanning and sun protection.

 Why Sun (UV) Protection?